 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

-Bob Lotich shares key habits that helped him break the paycheck to paycheck and debt cycle.
+Bob Lotich shares essential financial habits that helped him break out of living paycheck to paycheck and finally pay off his debt.
 We also get into how to encourage your spouse to get on board and tackle finances together!

 Better Habits, Better Money